unuran/Tinflex/README.md

 R package for generating from quite arbitrary univariate continuous distributions.

+The package also exports its C routines for linking into into other R packages.

 `Tinflex` is a universal non-uniform random number generator based on the acceptence-rejection method for all distributions that have a piecewise twice differentiable density function.
 Required input includes the log-density function of the target distribution and its first and (optionally) second derivatives.

+## Build and check

+See `Makefile` for building and checking the package.

 ## References